Skip to main content

 They also inform the families well in advance (three months) when there are camps or an overnight stay, so each family can budget and make sure they can make such a financial commitment.

 Waiving fees is usually done on a 1:1 basis, and only after a conversation with the parents.
 The group has also opened a ‘uniform bank’.
 This is an opportunity for families to donate their uniforms, shoes, wellies, and coats.
 The uniform bank is looked after by the Scouts, and uniforms are available for free.
-The Group Scout Leader says she's happy the Scouts are looking after the uniform store, as it's a way for them to learn about inclusivity and develop a sense of responsibility.
+The Group Lead Volunteer says she's happy the Scouts are looking after the uniform store, as it's a way for them to learn about inclusivity and develop a sense of responsibility.

 Working in partnership with parents and developing strong, positive relationships with families and children in the community has helped the local Scout group to grow and thrive over the years.
 It's especially important at a time when children's mental health can be at risk and some families may be struggling financially due to the cost of living.